-Cause #1: Duplicate entries:
+Cause #1: Duplicate entries

-The most common cause of balances not matching with your bank account is the duplicate entry.
+The most common cause of balances not matching with your bank account is a duplicate entry.
 If you have entered a new transaction, instead of it being matched to an existing one then it may cause balancing issues.

 If you have duplicate entries within your Quickbooks account then the best thing you can do is:

-- Filter out transaction report by amount.
+- Filter out transaction reports by amount.

 - Do not sort by date.